J.D., Columbia Law School

 Health Law and Policy

 Jonathan Todres, professor of law, researches and writes on a range of issues related to children’s rights and child well-being.
-Todres’ research focuses primarily on vulnerable populations and on trafficking and commercial sexual exploitation of children.
-Other research explores the law’s response to violence against children, economic and social rights issues, legal and cultural constructs of childhood, and child participation in children’s literature.
+Todres’ research focuses on child trafficking and related forms of exploitation, the law’s response to violence against children, economic and social rights issues, legal and cultural constructs of childhood, and human rights in children’s literature.
 He co-authored a book, Human Rights in Children’s Literature: Imagination and the Narrative of Law, published by Oxford University Press in 2016.
 Todres was a Fulbright Scholar in residence at University College Cork in Ireland (Spring 2018).